chry04/PLUSplacer/README.md

 The input parameters for pplacer-XR and EPA-ng-XR are as follows:

     Required arguments:
-    -i, --info : statistics file produced by RAxML version 7 for pplacer-XR or RAxML-ng for EPA-ng-XR containing the substitution rates
+    -i, --info : statistics file path produced by RAxML version 7 for pplacer-XR or RAxML-ng for EPA-ng-XR containing the substitution rates
-    -t, --tree : refernce tree file path (in newick format) (parameter T) -d, --outdir : directory to where output file pplacer-XR.jplace is written -a, --alignment : fasta format file containing the multiple sequence alignment (MSA) of reference and query sequences (parameter A) (query sequences optional if aligned queries are in a separate file)
+    -t, --tree : refernce tree file path (in newick format) (parameter T) -d, --outdir : directory to where output file pplacer-XR.jplace is written -a, --alignment : fasta format file path containing the multiple sequence alignment (MSA) of reference and query sequences (parameter A) (query sequences optional if aligned queries are in given with -q option in a separate file)

     Optional arguments:
-    -m, --model : DNA substitution model such as GTR for nucleotides -q, --qalignment : file containing a list of aligned query sequences in fasta format (needed when not contained in file with reference MSA)
+    -m, --model : DNA substitution model such as GTR for nucleotides -q, --qalignment : file containing a list of query sequences aligned to the reference MSA in fasta format (needed when not contained in file with reference MSA)
     -b, --subtreesize : maximum size of the subtree for placement (with pplacer 2000 is recommended, and with EPA-ng 10,000 is recommended) (parameter B)
-    -s, --subtreetype : options for collecting nodes for the subtree - d (default) for edge weighted distances, n for node distances, h for hamming distances
+    -s, --subtreetype : options for collecting nodes for the subtree - d (default) for edge weighted distances, n for node distances, h for Hamming distances
     -n, --tmpfilenbr : number for working directories in the current file path (to allow to run multiple instances concurently)
     -f, --fragmentflag : boolean, True is you wish to mask leading and trailing gaps in each query sequence when finding closest sister taxon.